Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Statistical Analysis of the CMedMRC Dataset

 \subsection{Question and Answer Types}

 Due to the special characteristics of the Chinese language, the question types cannot be simply classified by prefix words of questions~\citep{DBLP:conf/emnlp/RajpurkarZLL16}.
 Here, we manually define 8 common question types in the user annotation interface.
 The statistics of each question type are shown in Figure~\ref{figure_question_type}.
 The first seven question types usually correspond to special medical answers.
 For example, the \textit{What} type refers to a question on the name of a drug or a disease, which accounts for more than half of the dataset.
 A third of the questions belong to the types of \textit{How} and \textit{Why}.
 The statistics of answer types are also shown in Table~\ref{answer_type_table}.
 The proportions of \textit{Noun Phrase} and \textit{Description} types are relatively large.
 The results are consistent with Figure~\ref{figure_question_type}, since most of \textit{What} questions need to be answered with the above two answer types.
+Table \ref{average_length_data} shows the text length of four input data.